raysan5/raylib/ROADMAP.md

 Around the source code there are some TODO points with pending revisions/bugs and here it is a list of features I would like to add.

+This roadmap is quite outdated... a full list of all the features we are working on should be listed here at some point...

 raylib v1.x

    - [DONE] Review Billboard Drawing functions
    - [DONE] Review Heightmap Loading and Drawing functions - Load Heightmap directly as a Model
    - Lighting support (only 3d mode)
    - [DONE] Simple Collision Detection functions
-   - Default scene Camera controls (zoom, pan, rotate)
+   - [IN PROGRESS] Default scene Camera controls (zoom, pan, rotate)
    - Basic Procedural Image Generation (Gradient, Checked, Spot, Noise, Cellular)
    - [DONE] Software mipmapping generation and POT conversion (custom implementation)
-   - TTF fonts support
+   - [IN PROGRESS] TTF fonts support

 Any feature missing?
 Do you have a request?
 [Let me know!][raysan5]